Antony Moynihan, 3rd Baron Moynihan: Biography

-Moynihan was born on the 2nd of February 1936 to Patrick Moynihan and his wife Irene Helen Candy.
+Moynihan was born on 2 February 1936 to Patrick Moynihan and his wife Irene Helen Candy.
 Patrick Moynihan later that year became the 2nd Baron Moynihan.
 Patrick's father Berkeley Moynihan had been made a peer for his services to medicine in 1929.
 His mother was the daughter of Cairnes Candy, an Englishman who had immigrated to Western Australia.
 After attending Stowe School, Moynihan served in the Coldstream Guards.

 In 1955 Moynihan married Ann Herbert, an actress and model.
 After a domestic dispute and an affair on Moynihan's part, he left for Australia where he intended working on his uncle's sheep farm.
 In Sydney he met Shirin Berry, a Malaysian who danced under the name Princess Amina.
 Returning to England in 1957 he reconciled with Ann, however this was short-lived.
 He married Shirin in 1958 after converting to Islam.
 He was soon on the move again, leaving for Ibiza with his wife.
 After the collapse of his nightclub business he returned to England.

 In Tokyo in 1960 he challenged Al Ricketts, an American journalist, to a duel after he criticised Shirin's dancing.
 Moynihan defeated Rickets in the unusual duel that involved the two combatants attacking each other with their buttocks.
 In 1961 he and his wife converted to the Baháʼí Faith.
 At this time, Moynihan worked as a driver for Peter Rachman.
 After the death of his father in 1965 he became the 3rd Baron Moynihan, taking a seat in the House of Lords.
 In the Lords he took the Liberal Whip.

 In 1970, after facing a series of fraud charges, he left England for Spain, later moving to the Philippines.
 In the Philippines, he operated a brothel and was linked to the drug trade, but had some level of protection due to his close ties with President Ferdinand Marcos.
 In 1980 he was named by the Woodward Royal Commission in Australia as an associate of a prominent Australian drug trafficking group operating between Manila and Sydney.

 During the late 1980s Moynihan worked as an informant for the United States Drug Enforcement Administration, for which he was given immunity from prosecution.
 His testimony led to the conviction of Howard Marks, a Welsh drug smuggler.
 "He's a first-class bastard", Marks said.